ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/index.rst

 .. note::

 	Avoid raw URLs.
-RST and sphinx allow ::code:`https://my.example.com`, but this is unhelpful for those using screen readers. ``:ref:`` links automatically pick up the heading from the anchor, but for external links, always use the ::code:`\`link title <link-url>\`_` format.
+RST and sphinx allow :code:`https://my.example.com`, but this is unhelpful for those using screen readers. ``:ref:`` links automatically pick up the heading from the anchor, but for external links, always use the :code:`\`link title <link-url>\`_` format.

 .. _adding_anchors_rst: